fullstack-hy2020/fullstack-hy2020.github.io/src/content/6/en/part6a.md

 ### action creators

 We begin to notice, that even in applications as simple as ours, using Redux can simplify the frontend code.
-However we can do a lot better.
+However, we can do a lot better.

-It is actually not necessary for React-components to know the redux action types and forms.
+It is actually not necessary for React-components to know the Redux action types and forms.
 Let's separate creating actions into their own functions:

 ```js